lfe/lfe.github.io/downloads/user-guide.markdown

   ((m 0) (ackermann (- m 1) 1))
   ((m n) (ackermann (- m 1) (ackermann m (- n 1)))))
 {% endhighlight %}

+As we can see, this function quite clearly calls itself ;-)

 Here's some example usage:
 {% highlight cl %}